ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 1. Take the Counter in node $1$ and move it to node $2$; or
 1. Take the Counter in node $3$ and move it to node $2$.

-In either case, at the end of her move there will be exactly one Counter remaining in a node other than $R = 2$.
+In either case, at the end of her move there will be exactly one Counter remaining on a node other than $R = 2$.
 Bob merely has to move this Counter to $R$ to leave Alice with no possible moves on her turn and leave him the winner!

 For $R = 3$: